trustpilot/python-sanicargs/README.md

 The sequence of decorators is, as usual, important in Python.

-You need to apply the `parse_query_args` decorator as the first one executed which means closest to the `def`.
+You need to apply the `parse_parameters` decorator as the first one executed which means closest to the `def`.

 ### `request` is mandatory!

-You should always have request as the first argument in your function in order to use `parse_query_args`.
+You should always have request as the first argument in your function in order to use `parse_parameters`.

 **Note** that `request` arg can be renamed and even type-annotated as long as it is the first arg.

+### `parse_query_args` deprecation

+`parse_query_args` will be deprecated in future version in favor of `parse_parameters` Currently it is still usable as a legacy decorator